 How to Make Pignoli Cookies Step by Step

-Make the Dough: To the bowl of a food processor, add 7 ounces of almond paste, ⅓ cup of granulated sugar, ¼ cup of powdered sugar, 1 large egg white, and ¼ teaspoon of kosher salt.
-Blend until smooth.
+Make the dough: Add 7 oz. of almond paste, ⅓ cup of granulated sugar, ¼ cup of powdered sugar, 1 large egg white, and ¼ teaspoon of kosher salt to the bowl of a food processor and blend until smooth.
 The dough should be thick and tacky but not runny.

-Roll the Cookies: Place 4 ounces of pine nuts in a medium bowl.
-Scoop about 1 tablespoon of dough per cookie and form into 1-inch balls.
-Roll each cookie dough ball into the pine nuts, coating the top and sides.
+Roll the cookies: Place 4 oz. of pine nuts in a medium bowl.
+Scoop about 1 tbsp of dough per cookie and form into 1-inch balls.
+Roll each cookie dough ball into the pine nuts, coating it all around.

 Meet Becky Hardin